 - Screen Recording (affects remote connection) – The option is not available on macOS 10.14 Mojave.
 Now, it needs to be checked to establish a remote session on 10.15.
 If not, you will not be able to establish a remote session and there will be a popup on the streamer computer (you CANNOT configure this remotely):

 - Microphone (affects sound stream) – The option is available on macOS 10.14 Mojave and needs to be checked to stream sound over remote connection.
 This is the same on 10.15.
-However, Soundflower does not work on 10.15 - you can’t stream sound even when checking Microphone.
+However, Soundflower does not work on 10.15 - you can’t stream sound even when checking Microphone if still using Soundflower.

-Please note: These settings only apply to the user account on which they are granted.
+Second note: Most of these settings only apply to the user account on which they are granted.
 If you have multiple user accounts on a device, you will need to grant permissions on each.

 Mac Streamer v188.8.131.52 and later require the same settings as above.
 Additionally: